 These are some of the best potentials of social enterprises to drive local development.
 I hope that these insights will bring us closer to understanding the respective initiatives in civil society where we work and have engaged ourselves, and see how such understanding might lead us to the many potentials of our sector to realize development.

 Social enterprises, perhaps as much as any other civil society organization, offer a distinct strength that central development actions, programs, or decision–makers have limits in offering.
 Social enterprises and other CSOs fulﬁll a crucial role in responding to a kind of development that might be disembodied—one where social welfare is reduced because other sectors cannot provide them, or one where central or national development programs fail to reach local places and speciﬁc groups.
-As the OEDC notes, “social enterprises, and if I may add, other CSOs represent a more rooted and permanent source of development…” I hope that our discussions in the next few days will help us realize this potential.
-(Noya, 2009, p.198).
+As the OEDC notes, “social enterprises, and if I may add, other CSOs represent a more rooted and permanent source of development…” (Noya, 2009, p.198).

 Defourny, J., & Nyssens, M. (2008).
 Social enterprise in Europe: Recent trends and developments.
 In Community Wealth.Org.
 Retrieved from: https://docs.google.com/viewerng/viewer?url=http://community-wealth.org/sites/clone.community-wealth.org/files/downloads/paper-defourny-nyssens.pdf

 Eversole, R., Barraket, J., & Luke, B. (2014, April).
 Social enterprises in rural community development.
 Community Development Journal, 49(2), 245–261. http://cdj.oxfordjournals.org/content/49/2/245.full.pdf+html